ntop/PF_RING/userland/nbpf/README.md

 This library has been designed to be efficient, and easy to embed in applications (e.g. n2disk uses it to filter traffic).
-Currently it is used by selected PF_RING modules to convert BPF filtering expressions onto hardware filters supported by popular network adapters such as Napatech, Intel FM10K, and Exablaze.
+Currently it is used by selected PF_RING modules to convert BPF filtering expressions onto hardware filters supported by popular network adapters such as Napatech and Mellanox.

 ----
 ## BPF Expressions